Ziya1701/Customer-Transaction-Data-Cleaning/README.md

 Clone the repo

-Import Excel data into MySQL
+Import the CSV file into MySQL

 Run the cleaning queries